Tony Mortimer

 Anthony Michael Mortimer (born 21 October 1970) is an English singer, songwriter and record producer.
-He is a former member of the boy band East 17, who were originally active from 1991 to 1997 and sold over 18 million albums worldwide.
-Mortimer wrote most of the band's songs, which included co-writing their UK number one single "Stay Another Day".
+He is a former member of the boy band East 17, who were originally active from 1991 to 1997 and sold more than 18 million albums worldwide.
+Mortimer wrote most of the band's songs, which included co-writing their UK number one single, "Stay Another Day".

 Career

 Mortimer was a member of the 1990s boy band East 17, and was the band's primary songwriter.
 With East 17, he had seven top-ten singles in the UK singles chart and four albums in the UK Albums Chart between 1992 and 1997.
 He turned to songwriting when the group disbanded in 1997, due to negative media coverage after fellow member Brian Harvey said that he had taken twelve ecstasy tablets in one night.
 In 1998, Mortimer's East 17 bandmates briefly re-formed the group without him, and released two singles as E-17.
 They disbanded again the following year.

 During his time in East 17, Mortimer wrote the Childliners "The Gift of Christmas" which was a charity single featuring other popular chart acts including MN8, Backstreet Boys, Peter Andre, Boyzone and Dannii Minogue.
 Mortimer has continued as a record producer since 1997, from his studio in Essex, as well as recording his own songs including the single "N Toxyc 8".

 Mortimer has managed bands, including girl group Urban Angel, whose members included Roxanne Pallett, who wrote some of the group's songs.
 The band broke up after Pallett won a role in ITV soap opera Emmerdale.
-In December 2012, Mortimer appeared as a panellist on Channel 5 show The Wright Stuff and again in June 2013. on 17 June 2013 he released his debut solo album Songs from the Suitcase.
+In December 2012, Mortimer appeared as a panellist on Channel 5 show The Wright Stuff and again in June 2013.
+On 17 June 2013, he released his debut solo album Songs from the Suitcase.
 In early 2014, Mortimer left East 17 to focus on his solo career.
 In December 2019, Mortimer released a re-recorded version of "Stay Another Day" with the Waltham Forest Youth Choir, to raise money for mental health charity CALM.